 What type of organisations can participate?

 A range of companies and organisations can participate in KESS II, including Micro companies, SMEs, Large companies, Third Sector and Social Enterprises.
-To be eligible you must have an operational presence in the Convergence region (West Wales and the Valleys).
+To be eligible you must have an operational presence in the Convergence region (West Wales and the Valleys or East Wales).
 All KESS scholarships are integrated with a high-level skills training programme for the participating student, leading to a Postgraduate Skills Development Award, which will address any knowledge gaps.
-Any proposed research project must also demonstrate an on-going benefit to the Convergence area at the application stage.
+Any proposed research project must also demonstrate an on-going benefit to the relevant region at the application stage.